Key of Solomon: Manuscripts and textual history

+A French edition titled La véritable Magie Noire ou Le secret des secrets (The True Black Magic or The secret of secrets) is kept at the Bibliothèque Nationale de France.
+It is a translation from Hebrew by Iroé-Grego, dated 1750.

 An English edition based on the manuscripts of the British Library was published by S. L. MacGregor Mathers in 1889.
-L. W. de Laurence in 1914 published "The Greater Key of Solomon", directly based on Mathers' edition, to which he made alterations in an attempt to advertise his mail-order business (for example by inserting instructions like "after burning one-half teaspoonful of Temple Incense" along with ordering information for the incense).
+L. W. de Laurence in 1914 published The Greater Key of Solomon, directly based on Mathers' edition, to which he made alterations in an attempt to advertise his mail-order business (for example by inserting instructions like "after burning one-half teaspoonful of Temple Incense" along with ordering information for the incense).

 Contents

 Summary

 The Key of Solomon is divided into two books.
 It describes the necessary drawings to prepare each "experiment" or, in more modern language, magical operations.